danielendeg/nugetpackageupdate/specs/Jupiter/workspace.md

 the form, “Customers have a hard time doing FOO, I know this because I heard it from X, Y, Z.”*

-As we continue to expand the healthcare API platform and add new services such as DICOM and IoT to the FHIR base service in Jupiter release, it is therefore important that we want to provide an effective way of helping customers manage one or multiple service instances.
-The concept of Workspace was conceived.
+As we continue to expand the healthcare APIs platform and add new services such as DICOM and IoT Connector in Jupiter release, it is important that we enable customers to manage one or multiple service instances effectively.
+The workspace concept was conceived to address the anticipated requirement.

 A workspace is a top-level, logical container for all healthcare API services.
-It represents metadata, not actual service or resource, and performs no processing of customer data.
+It represents metadata, not an actual service or resource, and does not process customer data.
+From compliance perspective a workspace is obviously not a medical device.

+There are two primary benefits to introduce the workspace concept.
+First, it enables customers to group service instances based on business functions such as patient services vs. data scientist research, or production vs. test vs. development.
+Second, it enables application or inheritance of configuration settings from workspace to child services.

-Initially a workspace supports the following settings or properties for all services:
+Initially a workspace supports the following configuration settings for all services:
-1. Private Links
+1. Private Links - This setting is applicable to FHIR and DICOM, but not IoT Connector, which does not require Private Link.
+Please refer to the Private Link spec for more details.
-1. Customer Managed Key (CMK)
+1. Customer Managed Key (CMK) - This setting is applicable to FHIR and DICOM, but not IoT Connector, which does not require CMK.
-1. Azure Region Selection
-1. Shoebox including audit logs and metrics (aka resource or diagnostic logs)
-1. Application Roles
-1. Billing

-Except for billing, which is handled behind the scenes, each property specified at the workspace level, shall be implemented by each service.
-The benefit of managing properties at the workspace level is to ensure consistency and reduce administrative work.
-However, doing so may add constraints to a particuplar service.
-One workaround is to create a new workspace if a setting cannot be applied to a specific service.
-As we evolve the workspace concept, we will relax and/or remove some constraints, to make configuration management of the underlying services centralized and more flexible.
+1. Azure Monitoring (Shoebox) - All services should support a set of common logging metrics while each service can support additional unique logging fields.
+In Jupiter release, customers can specify export location for each service instance.
+In future releases, customers can specify an export location for all services in a workspace.
+1. Role-based access control (RBAC).
+Applicaiton roles are available in a workspace.
+In Jupiter release, customers can manage applicaiton roles for each service.
+In future releases, customers can grant application roles in a workspace, and each service inherits them.

+Note that the billing service is handled internally and thus its settings are not exposed to customers.

-The flowchart below illustrates how a workspace is provisioned and how Healthcare API services.
+The flowchart below illustrates a high-level workspace and child service provisioning process.

+1. A workspace must be provisioned and available before child services can be created.
+1. An Azure region is required for a workspace, and cannot be changed after a workspace is created.
+1. All child services must be created in the same region as the one for the workspace.
+1. When a workspace is deleted, all child services within the workspace are deleted.

+While one or more workspaces can be created for each resource group, the number of child services within each workspace may be limited due to a variety of factors.
+It is importatant that we test and document the limit.

 ![](media/workspace-flowchart.png)